If you meet certain requirements, you may qualify for the foreign earned income and foreign housing exclusions and the foreign housing deduction.

 Not foreign earned income: Foreign earned income does not include the following amounts:

-Pay for services conducted in international waters (not a foreign country)
+Pay for services conducted in international waters or airspace (not a foreign country)

 Payments received after the end of the tax year following the year in which the services that earned the income were performed